kubedb/docs/docs/guides/singlestore/monitoring/alerting.md

   <img alt="Prometheus Alerts — SingleStore groups inactive" src="/docs/images/singlestore/monitoring/singlestore-alerting-prom-alerts.png" style="padding:10px">
 </p>

-All rules should show **INACTIVE**. `singlestore.kubeStash` rules stay INACTIVE with no data unless KubeStash backups are configured.
+All 10 rules in the `singlestore.database` group and all 7 rules in the `singlestore.kubeStash` group show **INACTIVE**. `singlestore.kubeStash` rules stay INACTIVE with no data unless KubeStash backups are configured.

 ### 3. Check AlertManager